 PROCESS TO OBTAIN ACCREDITATION BY A NON-MEMBER CAMP

 1. An owner/operator or designate applies to the OCA for Provisional Membership.

-Form are returned to the office.
+6. The Answer Sheets and Feedback Forms are returned to the office.

 PRIOR TO THE VISIT